 What about my relative’s personal effects?

 Most effects will accompany the remains to their last destination.
 However, high-value items such as cameras, cell phones, laptops, and cash will be sent to the U.S. Consulate General in Casablanca.
-A U.S. consular officer will prepare an inventory and forward these items through the diplomatic pouch to your destination of choice.
+A U.S. consular officer can prepare an inventory and forward these items your destination of choice.
 It typically takes 4-6 weeks for these effects to arrive.
 The family or legal representative must pay all shipping costs for personal effects.

 Do I need to come to Morocco to help with this process?

 No. The U.S. Consulate in Casablanca, in coordination with a Moroccan funeral home, will make all the necessary arrangements.
 However, we may ask you to provide some information about your relative, make some decisions about where and by what route to send the remains, and if you have any special requests.